jackwaterloo/home_server_ansible/README.md

 # home_server_ansible
-Automatically provisions my ubuntu server exactly how I want it
+Automatically provisions my ubuntu server exactly how I want it.
+Focus is on initial setup of server and auto-setup pi-hole.
+Potentially will add more applications later.

 ## Setup on host machine